One unit of credit equals four semester hours.

 An advanced study of the development and the diverse educational, physical, motor, communication, social-emotional and cognitive needs of students with moderate/severe disabilities.
 Research on and implications for appropriate diagnosis, service delivery and instructional methodology are examined.
 Prerequisite: SPE 300.
 Spring Term.

-SPE 434 Academic Curriculum/ Assessment/Instructional Strategies
+SPE 434 Academic Curriculum/Assessment/Instructional Strategies

 An advanced study of the special methodology, materials and approaches for teaching students with mild to moderate disabilities.
 Educational assessment strategies, components in individualized education programs and the design of strategic instructional approaches are reviewed.
 Prerequisite: SPE 300.
 Fall Term.

-SPE 435 The Learning Environment/ Positive Behavior Support
+SPE 435 The Learning Environment/Positive Behavior Support

 An advanced study of the application of integrated behavioral theory in the management and the influence of behavior in educational settings.
 Focus areas include strategies that promote positive social interaction, functional assessment of behavior, proactive behavior interventions and the supports and tactics to address significant behavior problems.
-Prerequisites: SPE 300.
+Prerequisite: SPE 300.
 Fall Term, evening.

-SPE 438 Functional Curriculum/ Assessment/ Instructional Strategies
+SPE 438 Functional Curriculum/Assessment/Instructional Strategies

 An advanced study of the assessment, curriculum development and instruction in meaningful curriculum design including functional academics; critical life skills; and communication, social and mobility areas.
 Authentic assessment strategies, components in individualized education programs and the implementation of functional curricula across settings is studied.
 Prerequisite: SPE 300.
 Spring Term.